 How to Establish Wrongful Death

-In order to establish wrongful death and file a claim against the at-fault party, the claimant or their lawyer must prove that the actions of the defendant meet all of the necessary criteria for legal negligence.
+To establish wrongful death and file a claim against the at-fault party, the claimant or their lawyer must prove that the actions of the defendant meet all the necessary criteria for legal negligence.
 These factors include the duty of care, the breach of duty, the injury, and the damages.
+However, as our civil right lawyers point out, sometimes negligence acts are hard to discern from civil rights violations.
+You may need an expert in civil rights matters to clear things up and explain your legal options.
+If a person dies because they were denied medical care in police custody, for instance, a civil rights violation case can be made, together with a wrongful death one.

 Essentially, they must demonstrate that the defendant had a responsibility to exercise reasonable care to maintain the safety of the victim, the defendant breached that duty through an intentional act or by failing to take action, the defendant’s breach of duty caused the victim’s fatal injury, and the victim’s dependents struggle with significant damages as a result.